mcfixstuff/Point-Of-Sale-Database/README.md

         DB_NAME using the database name you created earlier.
     Your Azure database is now connected to the Web App.

-To give access to partners:
+To give databse access to other users:

     Have the user give you their IP address and manually input the IP under "Networking" in the Azure database.
     From the admin user's account in MySQL Workbench, run the command: CREATE USER 'username'@'%' IDENTIFIED BY 'password'